Seasoning (to taste): 1 tsp each, and add more to taste

 - Olive oil for sautéing

-- ½ small can tomato sauce
+- ½ small can of tomato sauce

 - ½ cup water

-- Onion powder
+- onion powder

 - garlic powder